I’ve tested Zillexit across dozens of configurations to figure out why it slows down.

 (Don’t set everything to high.
 That defeats the purpose.)

 The difference between tweaking settings yourself versus relying on auto-configuration?
 You get control.
 Auto-config tries to please everyone and ends up optimizing for nobody.
-While auto-configuration might seem convenient, it often overlooks specific nuances, as evidenced by the notorious Bug on Zillexit that players encountered when the game tried to apply a one-size-fits-all approach to settings.
-As players have learned the hard way, the infamous Bug on Zillexit serves as a prime example of how relying on auto-configuration can lead to frustrating oversights that manual tweaking can easily avoid.
+Sure, auto-configuration sounds convenient on paper, but it misses the details that matter.
+The notorious Bug on Zillexit is a perfect case in point, players hit it when the game tried to apply a one-size-fits-all approach to settings.
+They learned fast that the infamous Bug on Zillexit showed exactly what happens when you trust auto-configuration to do the heavy lifting.
+Manual tweaking?
+It avoids these frustrating oversights entirely.

 Zillexit’s API lets you push resource-heavy tasks to external services.